citlali-trigos-raczkowski/entry-level-software-jobs/README.md

 ## Welcome to Entry Level Software Jobs
 This is a simple application which fetches the latest Github Jobs postings on a scheduled interval, filters out non-entry-level positions, and displays them in a simple UI.

-What I'm using for this simple application is replicable in any [CRUD] (Create, read, upload, delete) application.
 This has been a really fun learning experience!

+What I'm using for this simple application is replicable in any CRUD (Create, read, upload, delete) application.
 I'm using the following:
-- single datafeed - calling the public Gihub Jobs API
+- a single datafeed - calling the public Gihub Jobs API
 - in-memory storage - Redis Data Store
 - worker making an async call on an interval -- i.e. batch processing using a node worker on Cron
 - API called by a front-end